laylagerami/MAVEN/troubleshoot.md

 ### General troubleshooting

+#### I have multiple compounds which I would like to analyse.
+Can I perform a batch analysis?
+Currently we do not support batch upload.
+However, we hope to add the option to upload multiple CARNIVAL results to analyse similarity between different networks.

 ### Data

 #### I get a warning saying that some of my genes in the network/data are not valid gene symbols.
 What does this mean?